Studies

 UCL scientists develop Light-activated antibacterial coating against hospital-acquired infections

 Ivan Parkin, Dr Charles Dunnill, Michael Wilson, Dr Jonathan Pratten, and Zoie Aiken from the UCL Eastman Dental Institute have developed a hard coating with antibacterial properties that has been shown to kill 99.9% of 10 million Escherichia coli (E.coli) bacteria when a white hospital light was shone on its surface.
 The veneer-like surface is made of titanium dioxide with added nitrogen.
 When it is activated by white light, similar to those used in hospital wards and operating theatres, it produces a decrease in the number of bacteria surviving on the test surface.
 The hospital environment acts as a reservoir for the microbes responsible for healthcare-associated infections (HCAI) and new ways of preventing the spread of these pathogens to patients are needed.
 Antibacterial coatings could be applied to frequently touched hospital surfaces to kill any bacteria present and help reduce the number of HCAI.
 Titanium dioxide based coatings are known to kill bacteria after activation with UV light.
-The addition of nitrogen to these coatings enables photons (the basic unit of light) available in visible light to be utilised to activate the surface and kill bacteria.
+The addition of nitrogen to these coatings enables photons (the basic unit of light) available in visible light to be utilized to activate the surface and kill bacteria.

 Bactericidal activity of photocatalytic TiO2 reaction: toward an understanding of its killing mechanism